 Background and Motivation

-The COVID-19 pandemic, declared by the World Health Organization (WHO), has not only reshaped global health but also profoundly impacted social dynamics, especially through shifts in public sentiment.
+The COVID-19 pandemic, declared by the World Health Organization (WHO), has reshaped global health and profoundly impacted social dynamics, especially through shifts in public sentiment.
 As the virus spread, social media platforms, particularly Twitter, emerged as vital channels for public discourse.
 Early in the pandemic, emotions such as fear dominated public conversation, driven by uncertainty, panic, and concerns about the capacity of healthcare systems to cope with the crisis.
 However, as the pandemic continued, these emotions evolved, and anger began to take center stage, reflecting growing frustration with lockdowns, shortages, and government responses (Lu et al., 2024).

-The ability to understand these emotional shifts is essential for effective public health communication.
+Understanding these emotional shifts is essential for effective public health communication.
 By analyzing sentiment on social media, real-time insights into public perceptions can be gained, allowing policymakers to adapt their messages accordingly.
 For instance, fear and anger were often linked to issues like medical supply shortages, xenophobia, and strict governmental measures.
 At the same time, emotions of sadness and joy emerged, associated with personal loss and collective gratitude for healthcare workers.
 These emotional shifts provide valuable insights into how populations react to crises, which can help guide communication strategies throughout the duration of global health emergencies.

-This study emphasizes the importance of monitoring and analyzing these sentiment changes over time, as understanding the psychological impacts of pandemics can lead to more nuanced, effective messaging.
+This project aims to emphasize the importance of monitoring and analyzing these sentiment changes over time, as understanding the psychological impacts of pandemics can lead to more nuanced, effective messaging.
 The insights gained from sentiment analysis not only inform crisis management but also contribute to the mental well-being of populations during turbulent times (Lu et al., 2024).
 Therefore, the exploration of emotional narratives in COVID-19-related discussions on social media is crucial for improving future public health responses.

-Research Question:
+Research Question

+The research question for this project is to explore:

-1. How do temporal factors (e.g., day of the week, month, weekend vs. weekday) influence the volume of COVID-19-related tweets?
+(1).
+How do temporal factors (e.g., day of the week, month, weekend vs. weekday) influence the volume of COVID-19-related tweets?

-2. What are the geographical patterns of tweet volume across different countries and cities, and how do these patterns impact the prediction of tweet activity?
+(2).
+What are the geographical patterns of tweet volume across different countries and cities, and how do these patterns impact the prediction of tweet activity?

-Application Scenarios:
+Application Scenarios

-The findings from this research on the temporal and geographical variability in COVID-19-related tweets, as analyzed through SHAP, have significant real-world applications across public health communication, sentiment analysis, and predictive modeling.
-By understanding the factors that influence tweet volumes, this research can help healthcare providers develop more effective communication strategies and tailor public health interventions to specific regions and time periods.
+The findings from this project on the temporal and geographical variability in COVID-19-related tweets, as analyzed through SHAP, namely Shapley Additive Explanations, have significant real-world applications across public health communication, sentiment analysis, and predictive modeling.
+By understanding the factors that influence tweet volumes, this project can help healthcare providers develop more effective communication strategies and tailor public health interventions to specific regions and periods.
 For example, if SHAP analysis shows that tweet volumes peak on weekends, health organizations could schedule important announcements or updates during these high-engagement periods to ensure maximum reach.
 Additionally, by identifying geographical trends, policymakers can allocate resources and focus their efforts on regions with higher levels of social media engagement, ensuring that interventions are both timely and relevant.

-This research can also be used to inform crisis management strategies by offering real-time insights into public sentiment.
+This project can also be used to inform crisis management strategies by offering real-time insights into public sentiment.
 By examining the SHAP values that highlight key features like the day of the week, month, or geographical location, health officials can gauge how different regions are reacting to the pandemic and adjust their messaging accordingly.
 For instance, if SHAP analysis reveals heightened frustration or fear in certain regions, public health authorities can adjust their strategies to address these concerns, providing targeted messaging or increasing support where it is most needed.
 This could help mitigate public unrest and improve trust in public health measures, particularly during critical phases of the pandemic.